 This symbol indicates that your product must be disposed of properly according to local laws and regulations.
-Because the backlight lamp in this product contains mercury, the product must be disposed of separately from household waste.
+Because the backlight lamp in the 17-inch MacBook Pro contains mercury, the product must be disposed of separately from household waste.
 When your product reaches its end of life, contact Apple or your local authorities to learn about recycling options.
 For information about Apple's recycling program, go to www.apple.com/environment/recycling.